 If you don’t want to drive, then book private shuttles.
 Private shuttles are ideal for groups, families with children/seniors, or those who are not on a strict budget but don’t want to drive.
 Learn more about shuttles in Costa Rica and request a quote.

 You can take the public bus but I don’t recommend it as there aren’t direct routes or frequent schedules.
-It’s cheap cheap but I don’t suggest it if you’re traveling with infants or seniors with mobility issues.
+It’s cheap but I don’t suggest it if you’re traveling with infants or seniors with mobility issues.
 I recommend driving or private shuttles in that case.

 Shared shuttles are great for those more on a budget or are solo travelers.
 The downside to shared shuttles is that they have limited schedules.
 Many routes have only 1 shuttle in the morning, 1 shuttle in the afternoon.
 Some routes have just 1 shuttle a day.
 Additionally, they only pick up/drop off at certain hotels, no Airbnbs, no rentals and no hotels outside their route.